 Funded basic and translational studies:

-Ongoing scholarly projects include establishment of essential neonatal care guidelines for referral-level neonatal care in developing country settings, development of educational programs in global health to address the unmet need in the global health workforce, and assessment of long-term neurodevelopmental outcomes developing country community-based settings.
-Joint research with Mongolian neonatologists is being done to better understand healthcare provider attitudes regarding antenatal counseling and neonatal resuscitation-related practices in Mongolia."
+Ongoing scholarly projects include the establishment of essential neonatal care guidelines for referral-level neonatal care in developing country settings, the development of educational programs in global health to address the unmet need in the global health workforce, and the assessment of long-term neurodevelopmental outcomes in developing country community-based settings.

 The division is involved in scholarly work focused on improving the quality of care delivered in neonatal intensive care units and on medical education of care providers for newborn infants.
-Recent quality improvement projects include: collaboration with the Vermont Oxford Network of neonatal intensive care units to reduce nosocomial infections; and ongoing review of video-recorded neonatal resuscitations for quality improvement and education.
-Ongoing work includes the implementation of clinical standard work for care of the fetus and neonate with gastroschisis, developing multidisciplinary guidelines for managing complex neonatal problems, and work with simulation and debriefing to enhance team communication, leadership skills and competency at procedural skills.
+Recent quality improvement projects include: 1) collaboration with the Vermont Oxford Network of neonatal intensive care units to reduce nosocomial infections; and 2) ongoing review of video-recorded neonatal resuscitations for quality improvement and education.
+Continuing work includes the implementation of clinical standard work for care of the fetus and neonate with gastroschisis; developing multidisciplinary guidelines for managing complex neonatal problems; and work with simulation and debriefing to enhance team communication, leadership skills and competency at procedural skills.